Durum wheat: Uses

 Husked but unground, or coarsely ground, it is used to produce the semolina in the couscous of North Africa and the Levant.
 It is also used for Levantine dishes such as tabbouleh, kashk, kibbeh, bitfun and the bulgur for pilafs.
 In North African cuisine and Levantine cuisine, it forms the basis of many soups, gruels, stuffings, puddings and pastries.
 When ground as fine as flour, it is used for making bread.
 In the Middle East, it is used for flat round breads, and in Europe and elsewhere, it can be used for pizza or torte.
-Couscous is a North African dish made from small, boiled balls of durum wheat.

 The use of wheat to produce pasta was described as early as the 10th century by Ibn Wahshīya of Cairo.
 The North Africans called the product itrīya, from which Italian sources derived the term tria (or aletría in the case of Spanish sources) during the 15th century.

 Production

+Durum wheat (Triticum turgidum ssp. durum) is the 10th most cultivated cereal worldwide, with a total production of about 38 million tons.

 Most of the durum grown today is amber durum, the grains of which are amber-colored due to the extra carotenoid pigments and are larger than those of other types of wheat.
 Durum has a yellow endosperm, which gives pasta its color.
 When durum is milled, the endosperm is ground into a granular product called semolina.
 Semolina made from durum is used for premium pastas and breads.
 Notably semolina is also one of the only flours that is purposely oxidized for flavor and color.
 There is also a red durum, used mostly for livestock feed.

-The cultivation of durum generates greater yield than other wheats in areas of low precipitation (3–5 dm).
+The cultivation of durum generates greater yield than other wheats in areas of low precipitation.
 Good yields can be obtained by irrigation, but this is rarely done.
-In the first half of the 20th century, the crop was widely grown in Russia.
 Durum is one of the most important food crops in West Asia.
 Although the variety of the wheat there is diverse, it is not extensively grown there, and thus must be imported.
 West amber durum produced in Canada is used mostly as semolina/pasta, but some is also exported to Italy for bread production.

 In the Middle East and North Africa, local bread-making accounts for half the consumption of durum.
 Some flour is even imported.
 On the other hand, many countries in Europe produce durum in commercially significant quantities.

 In India durum accounts for roughly 5% of total wheat production in the country, and is used to make products such as rava and sooji.